AI-enhanced Collective Intelligence: AI-enhanced collective intelligence framework

 AI can function as teammates, working alongside humans with complementary abilities.
-AI teammates are already used in real-world settings; most employees using AI already see it as a coworker~\cite{BCG2022AI}.
+AI teammates are already used in real-world settings; most employees using AI already see it as a coworker.
 In healthcare, radiologists and AI work together to diagnose from the pictures of the patients.
-In creative industries, AI collaborators in music, art, and literature, such as Google's Magenta~\cite{Magenta2024} project, collaborate with musicians and artists to create new compositions or artworks using AI algorithms.
-Furthermore, AI robots can also serve as teammates in various workplaces, which we will discuss further in the AI embodiment section.
+In creative industries, AI collaborators in music, art, and literature, such as Google's Magenta project, collaborate with musicians and artists to create new compositions or artworks using AI algorithms.
+Furthermore, AI robots can serve as teammates in various workplaces, a topic we will discuss in more detail later.